untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 A capture never shares its mesh's frame: the scanner picks the origin, the up axis and the scale.
-Registering the two used to mean baking a transform at cook time (`UntoldGSCookOptions.transform`, recorded in the `.untoldgs` header's `splatToMesh`), and that is still possible — but an alignment can also be edited after the cook and saved with the
+Registering the two used to mean baking a transform at cook time (`UntoldGSCookOptions.transform`, recorded in the `.untoldgs` header's `splatToMesh`; the cook turns the higher-order spherical harmonics with the splats, so a −Y-up fix or a yaw keeps the view-dependent colour on the right side of a surface), and that is still possible — but an alignment can also be edited after the cook and saved with the
 link:

 - **`GaussianComponent.splatToEntity`** (`simd_float4x4`, identity by default) is where the